presidential-innovation-fellows/AI-guide-pilot/playbook.md

 ### Consider the long-term investment strategy

-In the short term, a pilot needs to test the foundational ideas and hypotheses discovered in the user research, as well as get a better sense of the technical feasibility of the path.
+In the short-term, a pilot needs to test the foundational ideas and hypotheses discovered in the user research, as well as get a better sense of the technical feasibility of the path.

 However, long-term considerations are a bit different.
-Long-term you will need to
+Long-term, you will need to:

 - Have a sound plan for managing the data used by the AI model
 - Have a plan for updating the software
 - Ensure the quality of the AI outputs
+- Develop a strategy for AI procurement
+- Address the integration of AI into your workflow long term with training and education

-You may also need alternative infrastructures and services like a specialized chip (Graphics Processing Unit)-based cloud based environment for managing data and running the models.
-AI takes much more computing power than traditional software applications because the amount of the data being modelled continuously and at high speeds.
-Consider infrastructure needs based on the quantity of data that needs to be processed, stored, and speed of access/transfer required.
+You may also need alternative infrastructure and services, like a specialized chip-based (Graphics Processing Unit) or cloud-based environments for processing data and running the models.
+AI takes significantly more computing power than traditional software applications because the amount of the data being modelled continuously and at high speeds.
+Consider infrastructure needs based on the quantity of data that must be processed and stored, and the speed of access/transfer required.
 For computations, understand the computational complexity and ability for parallelization of the algorithms/models to determine the speed and quantity of processors needed as well as memory requirements.

-AI may not be a possible solution if the infrastructure you are deploying it to can’t keep up with the requirements needed to provide a good user experience.
+AI may not be a possible solution if the infrastructure within which you are deploying it can’t keep up with the requirements needed to provide a good user experience.
 Other investments in talent and education may also be needed.

 ##### Checklist